cimentadaj/RECSM_R_Course/Class 2/Slides/Slides.md

 ========================================================

-Alright, we know what are vectors, matrices and data frames.
+Alright, so far we have seen vectors, matrices and data frames.

 - What is subsetting?
 - Is it the same for all objects?